Prover Packaging

 Building a VM image from a Containerfile works similarly:

-gvltctl build --containerfile Containerfile -s 250M -o prover.img
+gvltctl build --containerfile Containerfile -o prover.img

 Package GPU accelerated prover